Easy Persimmon Jam Recipe

 Why you will love this recipe

-- Only three simple steps: With my simple recipe, I can get this done in no time at all.
-Most of the time is waiting for the jam to thicken on the stove.
+- Only three simple steps: blend the fruits, combine, and simmer.
+Most of the time is spent waiting for the jam to thicken on the stove.
 But don’t rush things.
 Let it simmer and thicken naturally so it does not burn.

 - It makes the perfect gift: I enjoy sharing my scrumptious creations with friends and family.
 My persimmon jam in a pretty glass jar with a ribbon on it makes a wonderful hostess or housewarming gift for anyone.